ericzhang98/digitboard/README.md

 Simple digit recognizer using model trained on MNIST.

-Check it out at [https://intense-coast-89920.herokuapp.com](https://intense-coast-89920.herokuapp.com)
+Check it out at [https://intense-coast-89920.herokuapp.com](https://intense-coast-89920.herokuapp.com) May take a while to load since it's a free heroku dyno and needs to wake up.

 To run:
 npm start (runs server.js in foreground and ml_server.py in background, make sure to kill -9 ml_server.py if u want to restart)